bjpop/gurita/docsrc/corr.rst

   -c [COLUMN ...], --columns [COLUMN ...]

-But default, if no columns are specified explicitly, all numerical columns in the data set will be chosen for comparison.
+By default, if no columns are specified explicitly, all numerical columns in the data set will be chosen for comparison.

 For example, the following command performs pairise correlation on all numerical columns in the ``iris.csv`` file: